alexrus28996/react-native-threadforge/README.md

    sudo gem uninstall ffi json
    sudo arch -arm64 gem install ffi:1.16.3 json
    ```
+3. Confirm Hermes is enabled (ThreadForge depends on it for the background runtime).
+The default
+   React Native template already sets `USE_HERMES=1`, so only change this if you previously disabled
+   Hermes.
-3. Launch the demo application:
+4. Launch the demo application:
    ```bash
    npm start
    npm run ios